 GRADE 11 AWARD of MERIT.
-If you are currently in grade 11 AND you think you MAY be applying to the University of Lethbridge in your grade 12 year, there is a unique $800 scholarship you all should be applying for before the end of June.
+If you are currently in grade 11 AND you think you MAY be applying to the University of Lethbridge in your grade 12 year, there is a unique $800 scholarship you all should be applying for before June 30, 2020.
 DO IT NOW, before you forget!

 Alberta Industry Trades Information - This is the home page for Alberta Apprenticeship and Industry Training and contains information about the process to become a Journey person in Alberta.
 You can start on this path in high school!

 Registered Apprenticeship Program (RAP) brochure This brochure outlines the process where students in high school can begin their apprenticeship career.

 Trade Entrance Requirements - Alberta Apprenticeship & Industry Training

 Trades and Occupations list - A comprehensive list of Alberta's Registered trades, complete with career profile information for each trade.

 Trades specific scholarships - As a trades person, you are eligible for thousands of dollars in scholarships!
 Here is the link from the government website.

 Career sites we know and love!